Donorhan/Lemon-JS/README.md

 ### Installation
 - Download [the latest version](https://github.com/DonoSybrix/Lemon-JS/releases) of LemonJS
-- Insert Lemon.min.js file to our website using <script>
+- Insert Lemon.min.js file to our website
 - Copy "shaders" folder to your project to get default shaders
 - Enjoy!